raulibanez/pinata/README.md

 ## Official Website 🌍

 > You can use Piñata for free.
 Feel free to add it to your server on Discord.
-You can also join [our Discord server](https://discord.gg/XMdrNExKRJ) for help.
+You can also join [our Discord server](https://discord.gg/XMdrNExKRJ).

 [getpinata.com](http://getpinata.com) 🪅